jonmartz/FinalProjectML/README.md

 n_estimators - sets the number of estimators in the chosen ensemble method. estimator - A supervised learning estimator, with a 'fit' method that returns the feature_importances_ attribute.
-Important features must correspond to high absolute values in the feature_importances_. epsilon - for determining the "distance" between the initial estimators and the new estimator (used for COBRA). beta - the "temperature" parameter, which is used to build the estimator fn based on data. (fur further explanation, look at EWA reference above). machine_list - determines which list of initial estimators will be used for building the new estimator (used for COBRA & EWA).
+Important features must correspond to high absolute values in the feature_importances_. epsilon - for determining the "distance" between the initial estimators and the new estimator (used for COBRA). beta - the "temperature" parameter, which is used to build the estimator fn based on data. (for further explanation, look at EWA reference above). machine_list - determines which list of initial estimators will be used for building the new estimator (used for COBRA & EWA).